 Generally, you may be eligible for credit if: a) you were a full-time or part-time NYSTRS member under contract when military service interrupted your membership; and b) you were re-employed under contract in a NYSTRS-eligible position within 90 days of your discharge or no later than the September following the date of discharge.
 However, other conditions may exist that would allow you to obtain this credit.
 Call NYSTRS’ Military Service Unit at (800) 348-7298, Ext.
 6060 for more information.

 For service preceding NYSTRS membership: For each year purchased the cost for Tier 1-5 members is 3% of the salary you earned during the 12 months of credited service immediately preceding the year in which you make the claim.
 For Tier 6 members, the cost is 6%.

 Full payment must be made to the System by June 30 of the plan year immediately following the year in which you are provided a cost by the System.
 If payment is not received within this time frame, a recalculation will be required.

-For service interrupting NYSTRS membership: There is no cost for Tier 1 or 2 members.
-Tier 5 and 6 members (and Tier 3 and 4 members still contributing to NYSTRS) must make the mandatory contributions they would have made if they were employed in NYS public service during the period of military service, with the exception of those called to duty between Sept.
+For service interrupting NYSTRS membership: There is no cost for Tier 1 or 2 members, as well as for Tier 3 or 4 members who stopped making mandatory contributions before entering military service.
+All other members must make the mandatory contributions they would have made if they were employed in NYS public service during the period of military service, with the exception of those called to duty between Sept.
 11, 2001 and Jan.
 1, 2006 (see next paragraph).
 For those who returned to work before Dec.
 12, 1994, the cost would include interest to the date of payment.

 Non-Contributory Military Service Credit legislation, signed as Chapter 326 of the Laws of 2005, waives the stipulation that member contributions be paid in order to obtain military service credit for members called to active military duty on or after Sept.
 11, 2001 and prior to Jan.
 1, 2006.